mikejonestechno/techtest/readme.md

 There are potential differences in CI / CD feature capabilities that should be reviewed, and some have been listed under known issues below.

-I have selected Azure Pipelines for the intial automated deployment, but this needs urgent evaluation with the team before expanding further given the existing use of Circle CI.
+I have selected Azure Pipelines for the intial automated deployment, but this needs urgent evaluation with the team before expanding further given the existing use of CircleCI.

 ## Known Issues